bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRailDomain/PropertySets/Pset_TicketVendingMachine/Documentation.md

-Properties of Ticket Vending Machine used in railway.
-The property set can be used by the predefined type VENDINGMACHINE of IfcElectricAppliance
+Properties of ticket vending machine.
+The property set can be used by _IfcElectricAppliance_ with PredefinedType _VENDINGMACHINE_.